 Basis for applying the going concern principle

 The consolidated financial statements of Tecnotree Corporation have been prepared in accordance with the going concern principle.
 This is justified on the following grounds:

-Tecnotree has progressed well in its transformation from a service-based company into a genuinely product-based company.
-The advantage of a product-based company is that it attracts exceptional talent and is able to sell licenses, which increases net sales and cash flow.
-Product companies have a shorter revenue turnaround time, which also increases net sales and cash flow.
-In addition to attracting top talent, the company must continuously allocate its resources so that it is able to provide its customers with tailored projects worldwide without additional risks and expenses.
+The company is well underway in its own internal transformation journey of moving from a services company to a fully-fledged digital services product company.
+The advantage of a product company is that they attract exceptional talent, being able to sell license, which increases the revenue and enhances the cash inflows.
+Product companies have shorter revenue turnaround time which increases the revenue and cash flow.
+In addition to garnering top talent the necessary to continuously scale resources to deliver customized projects across the globe so that increased risk and costs are further eliminated.

 The consolidated financial statements include the parent company Tecnotree Corporation as well as its all directly or indirectly owned subsidiaries (over 50 % of the voting rights) or companies otherwise under its control.
 Tecnotree is considered to control an entity when Tecnotree is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Generally, control exists when the Group holds directly or indirectly over half of the voting rights.

 Intra-group holdings are eliminated using the purchase method.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that the Group has obtained control and divested subsidiaries until the date that control ceases.
 Intra-group transactions, dividend distribution, receivables, liabilities and unrealised margins on intra-group transactions are eliminated in preparing the consolidated financial statements.